tsol/paraclient/README.md

 ## Description

 This is the client part of the PARAYOK (Trading Helper Bot).
-For client part see [paraclient](https://github.com/tsol/paraserver).
+For server part see [paraserver](https://github.com/tsol/paraserver).

 The main purpose of this software is to allow user to run different market strategies implemented as javascript modules, combine them, filter entry points, create an optimal trading plan - and then the system trades automaticly on any broker (currently only BINANCE-USDM implemented)